cslarsen/lyn/README.md

 =======================================

-_Lyn_ provides Python bindings for GNU Lightning, the light-weight just-in-time compiler that translated RISC instructions to native machine code.
+_Lyn_ provides Python bindings for GNU Lightning, the light-weight just-in-time compiler that translates RISC instructions to native machine code.

-The bindings are made through `ctypes`, so all of the Lyn source code is in pure Python.
+The bindings are made through `ctypes`, so all of the Lyn source code is in pure Python: All you need is liblightning.so/dylib/dll!

 Lyn is the Norwegian word for "lightning".